mdcourse/mdcourse.github.io/README.md

 scientific projects.
 Note that the code is slow and that efficiency is not the primary objective here.

+### Automated tests

+The tests/ folder contains a series of tests for the Python code written in the documentation.
+In short, the Python code is extracted from the documentation and executed, thus ensuring that the code from the documentation is always valid.

 ### Prerequisite

 The target audience includes people who are either completely new to molecular simulations